-Private agreements with acknowledgment of a payment obligation shall also only be directly enforceable before the courts if authenticated by a Notary or by any competent authority.
+The granting of security and private agreements with acknowledgment of a payment obligation shall also only be directly enforceable before the courts if authenticated by a Notary or by any competent authority.
 For that reason, financing agreements are usually notarised.